wp-oop/plugin-boilerplate/README.md

 including the code of tests themselves, will cause execution to pause, allowing inspection of code.

+If you change the PHP version of the `test` service, the debugger will stop working.
+This is because different PHP versions use different versions of xDebug, and because the path to the xDebug extension depends on its version, that path will also change, invalidating the currently configured path.
+To fix this, the "Debugger extension" fields in the interpreter settings screen needs to be updated.
+You can run `docker-compose run test ls -lah /usr/local/lib/php/extensions` to see the list of extensions.
+One of them should say someting like `no-debug-non-zts-20170718`.
+Change the corresponding part of the "Debugger extension" path value to that string.

 At this time, inspection of code that runs _during a web request_ is not available.

 #### Database UI